 It is only possible to support such a diversity of research because Zoology is part of the much larger community of the School of the Biological Sciences at Cambridge.
 Research themes organized across the School bring together specialists in individual disciplines – for example, in Cell and Developmental Biology, in Neuroscience or in Conservation Science.
 These interdepartmental themes provide specialized research facilities, focused seminar programmes and major research initiatives.
 For most of us it is important that we are both members of Zoology, and part of a cross departmental research community.

 It is central to the ethos of the Department that both teaching and research are highly valued.
 We are proud that so many members of the Department are acknowledged leaders in their fields, recognized by prizes and awards.
 We are equally proud that our teaching gains consistently good scores in the National Student Survey, and high praise in a recent .

 Finally, the Zoology Department is a friendly place to work where we strive to value all members of the Department.
-We are applying this year for an Athena SWAN Silver award and, as part of this process, we have reviewed the ways in which we support our diverse staff.
+We now have an Athena SWAN bronze award following an in-depth process that reviewed the ways in which we support our diverse staff.
 A recent staff survey showed us that people are proud to work in the Department, but we want to do more to make it a fulfilling, collegiate and stimulating place for everyone who works here.